needle-mirror/com.unity.entities/Documentation~/transform_system.md

             var job = new UserTransform()
             {
             };
-            return job.ScheduleGroup(m_Group, inputDependencies);
+            return job.ScheduleGroup(m_Query, inputDependencies);
         }
     }

-m_Group in UserTransformSystem will only match the explicitly mentioned components.
+m_Query in UserTransformSystem will only match the explicitly mentioned components.

 For instance, the following with match and be included in the EntityQuery: